 There is a great variety of strategies you can use to implement your whole class rewards, so I’ll list a few ideas for you:

 - Marbles in the jar – this is my favourite and is achieved by adding marbles to a jar, as great whole class behaviours are observed.
-When the jar is full, a reward it then issued.
+When the jar is full, a reward is then issued.
 I give them approximately 5 weeks to complete this.

-- Mr Potato Head – similar to the marbles, Mr Potato head starts off with no features.
-As the whole class behaviours are achieved, the teacher adds a piece to his body.
+- Mr Potato Head – similar to the marbles, Mr Potato Head starts off with no features.
+As the whole-class behaviours are achieved, the teacher adds a piece to his body.
 A fun and visual way for students to see their progressive results.
 When Mr Potato Head has all of his parts, they achieve their reward

 - Monkeys in the Barrel – Use the old game pieces to show the progression of the class goal.
 As behaviours are observed, add a monkey piece by hanging each of them from the other.
 This can be set up from a fixed point in the room (maybe the top of a door or ceiling).